mosmo0220/log4daily/docs/UIComponents/othersComponents.md

 **milestonesComponent**

-Plik: milestonesComponent.cpp
+File: milestonesComponent.cpp

-Opis: Funkcja `milestonesComponent` tworzy komponent "Milestones", który wyświetla listę kamieni milowych.
+Description: The `milestonesComponent` function creates the "Milestones" component, which displays a list of milestones.

-* Zmienne globalne:
+* Global variables:
-    * `milestones`: Wektor nazw kamieni milowych.
+    * `milestones`: Vector of milestone names.
-    * `selected_milestones`: Indeks aktualnie wybranego kamienia milowego.
+    * `selected_milestones`: Index of the currently selected milestone.

-* Elementy interfejsu:
+* UI elements:
-    * Lista kamieni milowych z możliwością wyboru.
+    * List of milestones with the ability to select one.

 **diaryComponent**

-Plik: diaryComponent.cpp
+File: diaryComponent.cpp

-Opis: Funkcja `diaryComponent` tworzy komponent "Diary", który wyświetla wpisy do dziennika.
+Description: The `diaryComponent` function creates the "Diary" component, which displays diary entries.

-* Zmienne globalne:
+* Global variables:
-    * `diary`: Wektor wpisów do dziennika.
+    * `diary`: Vector of diary entries.
-    * `selected_diary`: Indeks aktualnie wybranego wpisu.
+    * `selected_diary`: Index of the currently selected entry.

-* Elementy interfejsu:
+* UI elements:
-    * Lista wpisów do dziennika z możliwością wyboru.
+    * List of diary entries with the ability to select one.

 **aboutComponent**

-Plik: aboutComponent.cpp
+File: aboutComponent.cpp

-Opis: Funkcja `aboutComponent` tworzy komponent "About", który wyświetla informacje o aplikacji.
+Description: The `aboutComponent` function creates the "About" component, which displays information about the application.

-* Zmienne globalne:
+* Global variables:
-    * `about`: Wektor informacji o aplikacji.
+    * `about`: Vector of information about the application.
-    * `selected_about`: Indeks aktualnie wybranej informacji.
+    * `selected_about`: Index of the currently selected information.

-* Elementy interfejsu:
+* UI elements:
-    * Lista informacji o aplikacji z możliwością wyboru.
+    * List of information about the application with the ability to select one.

 **createComponent**

-Plik: createComponent.cpp
+File: createComponent.cpp

-Opis: Funkcja `CreateComponent` tworzy generyczny komponent UI z listą elementów i etykietą.
+Description: The `CreateComponent` function creates a generic UI component with a list of items and a label.

-* Argumenty:
+* Arguments:
-    * `entries`: Wektor ciągów znaków reprezentujących elementy listy.
+    * `entries`: Vector of strings representing the list items.
-    * `selected`: Indeks aktualnie wybranego elementu.
+    * `selected`: Index of the currently selected item.
-    * `content`: Etykieta komponentu.
+    * `content`: Label of the component.

-* Elementy interfejsu:
+* UI elements:
-    * Lista elementów z możliwością wyboru.
+    * List of items with the ability to select one.
-    * Etykieta komponentu.
+    * Label of the component.